Citizen Kane — CLASSIC FILM PICK

 "Citizen Kane" occupies the first place slot in more critics' lists of the best films ever made than any other.
 At the young age of 26, Orson Welles built on his already unbelievably prodigious career to make a movie loosely based on newspaper tycoon William Randolph Hearst's rise to dictatorial power in the media world.

-The film is book-ended by the mysterious use of the word "rosebud" that the elderly Kane utters in the opening scene as the last thing he says before dying.
+The story is book-ended by the mysterious use of the word "rosebud" that the elderly Kane utters in the opening scene as the last thing he says before dying.
 The movie goes on to reveal in flashback the story of media maverick Charles Foster Kane who, after being separated from his parents as a teenager, goes on to wield enormous political and financial power.

 TrackBack URL for this entry:

-Listed below are links to weblogs that reference Citizen Kane (Classic Film Pick):
+Listed below are links to weblogs that reference Citizen Kane — CLASSIC FILM PICK: